-- The Office should encourage a full disclosure of rebuttal evidence by the patent owner in the preliminary response, so that the Board may decide whether to institute the proceeding on the basis of the best available information. - In the preliminary response, the patent owner should be allowed to present testimonial evidence in the form of affidavits, declarations and/or expert witnesses. - Evidence presented by the patent owner, including testimonial evidence, should be weighed in the same manner as similar evidence presented by the petitioner. - Because the declaration of an IPR or PGR will impose economic hardship on many patentees, the requested review should be instituted only when the Board determines, after considering all the evidence presented, that the statutory threshold has been met. - The default time for the patent owner's preliminary response should be three months after the date of the notice indicating that a request to institute a review has been granted a filing date.
+- The Office should encourage a full disclosure of rebuttal evidence by the patent owner in the preliminary response, so that the Board may decide whether to institute the proceeding on the basis of the best available information. - In the preliminary response, the patent owner should be allowed to present testimonial evidence in the form of affidavits, declarations and/or expert witnesses. - Evidence presented by the patent owner, including testimonial evidence, should be weighed in the same manner as similar evidence presented by the petitioner. - Because the declaration of a PGR or IPR will impose economic hardship on many patentees, the requested review should be instituted only when the Board determines, after considering all the evidence presented, that the statutory threshold has been met. - The default time for the patent owner's preliminary response should be three months after the date of the notice indicating that a request to institute a review has been granted a filing date.

-Proposed § 42.108 - Institution of inter partes review.
+Proposed § 42.208 - Institution of post-grant review.

-Section 42.108(c) requires that the "petition shall not be instituted for a ground of unpatentability unless the Board decides that the petition supporting the ground would, if unrebutted, demonstrate that there is a reasonable likelihood that at least one of the claims challenged in the petition is unpatentable."
+Section 42.208(c) requires that the petition "shall not be instituted for a ground of unpatentability unless the Board decides that the petition supporting the ground would, if unrebutted, demonstrate that it is more likely than not that at least one of the claims challenged in the petition is unpatentable."
 AIPLA proposes that the Office clarify this rule to provide more guidance with regard to what this threshold means substantively, i.e., what level of proof will be required.
 In addition, AIPLA also proposes that the Office clarify this rule to provide more guidance as to the impact of denying review with respect to one or more claims, when another claim or claims of the same patent qualify for review.
 For example, the Office should clarify whether such claims will be swept into the review, possibly resulting in estoppel even if the petition does not meet the threshold with respect to those claims.

-Proposed § 42.120 - Patent owner response.
+Proposed § 42.220 - Patent owner response.

-Section 42.120(a) provides that a patent owner's response be filed as an opposition and be subject to the page limits provided in proposed Section 42.24.
-Section 42.24, in turn, limits petitions and oppositions to fifty pages for IPR.
+Section 42.220(a) provides that a patent owner's response be filed as an opposition and be subject to the page limits provided in proposed Section 42.24.
+Section 42.24, in turn, limits petitions and oppositions to seventy pages for PGR.
 The Office alleges that the page limits are effective in reducing the time for decisions, but this does not account for proceedings involving patents that have large numbers of claims.
-AIPLA proposes that Section 42.120 and/or 42.24 be amended to provide additional pages for large numbers of claims.
+AIPLA proposes that Section 42.220 and/or 42.24 be amended to provide additional pages for large numbers of claims.
 Proposed Section 42.24 regarding page limits should be modified to reflect the varying complexities of the proceedings.